 “Let us be glad and rejoice and give Him glory, for the marriage of the Lamb has come, and His wife has made herself ready.”
 And to her it was granted to be arrayed in fine linen, clean and bright, for the fine linen is the righteous acts of the saints.

-As Jesus Christ returns to the earth to take on the role of King of Kings and Lord of Lords (Revelation 19:16), the Bible describes a beautiful interlude showing His love for the Church.
+As Jesus Christ returns to the earth to take on the job of King of Kings and Lord of Lords (Revelation 19:16), the Bible describes a beautiful interlude showing His love for the Church.

 The apostle Paul explained the relationship between Christ and the Church in a passage about marriage.
 He said, “Just as the church is subject to Christ, so let the wives be to their own husbands in everything.
 Husbands, love your wives, just as Christ also loved the church and gave Himself for her” (Ephesians 5:24-25).